|

 stealth.
 Unless an observer knew exactly where to look, the boys

-down his artificial spine.
+down his nonexistant spine.
 "You've got more backbone than most,"

 Ireana told him once.

-dimensional shift by bouncing a trace wave off the water surface.
+He confirmed his dimensional shift by bouncing a trace wave off the

 information.
-Onimex was not in Vejhon's dimension.
-He
+He was not in Vejhon's dimension.
+"I'm

 Kor froze and stuck

 out his arm to halt Bri.
-Onimex froze too, "It's a biological
+Onimex froze too.
+These kinds of

 impossibility that he can see me," he reassured himself.
 The

-trace wave did not disturb the water any more than several trillion
+trace wave did not affect the trickling water any more than several

 neutrinos did every second.